-Contractual theater circuit partner and advertiser relationships-Our exclusive multi-year contractual relationships with our founding members and network affiliates allow us to offer advertisers a national network with the scale, flexibility and targeting to meet their marketing needs.
-Our exclusive multi-year contractual relationships with our content partners and PSA sponsors, as well as our agreements to satisfy the founding members' on-screen marketing obligations to their beverage concessionaires, provide us with a significant upfront revenue commitment, accounting for approximately 27% and 23% of our total revenue for the year ended December 31, 2020 and December 26, 2019, respectively.
+Contractual theater circuit and advertiser relationships-Our exclusive multi-year contractual relationships with our founding members and network affiliates allow us to offer advertisers a national network with the scale, flexibility and targeting to meet their marketing needs.
+Our exclusive contractual relationships with our content partners and PSA sponsors, as well as our agreements to satisfy the founding members' on-screen marketing obligations to their beverage concessionaires, provide us with a significant upfront revenue commitment, accounting for approximately 29%, 27% and 23% of our total revenue for the years ended December 30, 2021, December 31, 2020 and December 26, 2019, respectively.
 In addition, our participation in the annual advertising upfront marketplace has allowed us to secure significant annual upfront commitments from national advertisers looking to secure premium cinema inventory.
-These upfront commitments accounted for approximately 28% and 14% of our total revenue for the year ended December 31, 2020 and December 26, 2019, respectively.
+These upfront commitments accounted for approximately 24%, 28% and 14% of our total revenue for the years ended December 30, 2021, December 31, 2020, and December 26, 2019, respectively.
+Due to the COVID-19 Pandemic, the Company was not able to participate in the 2021 upfront market, and thus, outside of content partner and PSA agreements, the majority of 2021 deals were sold in the scatter market.

-Strong operating margins with limited capital requirements-Our annual operating income and Adjusted OIBDA margins from our IPO through the year ended December 26, 2019 have been consistently strong, ranging from approximately 33.1% to 38.7% and 46.5% to 51.5%, respectively, over the previous five years.
-Our annual operating income and Adjusted

-OIBDA margins were (67.5%) and (21.5%) for the year ended December 31, 2020 due to the impact of the COVID-19 Pandemic on our operations.
-Refer to "Item 6.
-Selected Financial Data-Notes to the Selected Historical Financial and Operating Data" for a discussion of the calculation of Adjusted OIBDA margin, which is a non-GAAP financial measure, and a reconciliation of Adjusted OIBDA margin to operating income.
+Strong operating margins with limited capital requirements-Our annual operating income and Adjusted OIBDA margins from our IPO through the year ended December 26, 2019 were consistently strong, ranging from approximately 33.1% to 38.7% and 46.5% to 51.5%, respectively, over the previous five years.
+Our annual operating income and Adjusted OIBDA margins were (59.9%) and (21.6%), and (67.5%) and (21.5%), for the years ended December 30, 2021 and December 31, 2020, respectively, due to the impact of the COVID-19 Pandemic on our operations.
+Refer to "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" for a discussion of the calculation of Adjusted OIBDA margin, which is a non-GAAP financial measure, and a reconciliation of Adjusted OIBDA margin to operating income.